Credit Q&A: “Do you need a credit card to build credit?”

 You’d probably have to start building credit by piggybacking off someone else, like a family member, by being an authorized user or having them co-sign.

-So if you “skip” that stone, you’re going to be jumping a long way…from zero credit to a major loan.
+So if you “skip” that stone and simply rely on cash, you’re going to be jumping a long way…from zero credit to a major loan.

 It’s possible, just less conventional and more difficult.
 Of course, if you have a great job, steady income, and a ton of money in the bank, you may be able to get access to all types of loans without even bothering with a credit card.